CRImier/MyKiCad/Raspberry Pi stuff/zpui_businesscard/README.md

 ## Are you here from the link on the businesscard?

 The assembly should be pretty easy - as long as you have 8 buttons of the simplest kind, an generic 4-pin I2C OLED screen, and a pin header to connect this to a Pi, it should work wonders.
-It's designed to work with [ZPUI](https://zpui.readthedocs.io/en/latest/) -
+It's designed to work with [ZPUI](https://zpui.readthedocs.io/en/latest/)!

-"making this card work" software updates are to be pushed imminently!
+### Update 04.02.25

+ZPUI has been polished back up to function.
+Docs on the businesscard software setup are in progress!

 Any questions?
-Join [#zerophone:matrix.org](https://github.com/CRImier/MyKiCad/tree/master/Raspberry%20Pi%20stuff/zpui_businesscard) on Matrix, or [message me](https://linktr.ee/CRImier) for setup/assembly instructions!
+Join [#zerophone:matrix.org](https://github.com/CRImier/MyKiCad/tree/master/Raspberry%20Pi%20stuff/zpui_businesscard) on Matrix, or [message me](https://linktr.ee/CRImier) for setup/assembly help!

 ## Images